 The nitty-gritty, the things you need to know, the answers to your burning questions.

 Through the heart of Southeast Asia from Laos's ancient capital and World Heritage site, Luang Prabang, via Cambodia's bustling and fun Phnom Penh to the incredible temples of Angkor

 - Explore the ancient temples, colonial architecture, narrow lanes and bustling markets of World Heritage Luang Prabang

 - Check-out the sites and street-life of Cambodia's chaotic but fun capital, Phnom Penh

 - Experience dawn at Angkor Wat - watch the sunrise over the iconic silhouette of the world's largest religious building

 - Discover the charming riverside modern capital of Laos, Vientiane; markets, temples and riverside cafes

-- Visit the mysterious and unusual 'Plain of Jars' archeological site in remote northeastern Laos
+- Visit the mysterious and unusual 'Plain of Jars' archaeological site in remote northeastern Laos

 - ..and last but not least, sample the sumptuous, varied and contrasting local cuisines of Laos and Cambodia

 Air Departures (UK)

 - 22 November 20 2,800 GBP

 - 23 December 20 2,990 GBP